Invent To Learn: Making, Tinkering and Engineering in the Classroom

 Innovation and the Maker Movement

 As a school, we continue to revolutionize our teaching methodologies.
 Our classroom innovative maker spaces provide a place for thought-provoking, collaborative, project-based work that teaches students to face complexity.
-The next stage of our strategic initiative is reimagining classroom space, the southeast building, the science/art lab and a portion of the Library Media Technology Center (LMTC).
+In the past few years, we are proud to say that we have reimagined and remodeled classroom space, the southeast building, the science/art lab and a portion of the Library Media Technology Center (LMTC).
 Our Parent Teacher Organization and Development Council continue to raise funds to transform, redesign, reconfigure and modernize these learning spaces.
-Our goal is to provide learning commons and an innovation lab (iLab) with moveable furniture, mobile technologies, reusable tools and consumable materials.
-The school is planning to create an adaptable collaborative exploratory space that will allow for authentic interdisciplinary projects connected to the real world.
+In November 2017, we were able to fully complete the learning commons and innovation lab (iLab) with moveable furniture, mobile technologies, reusable tools and consumable materials.
+These are adaptable collaborative exploratory spaces that will allow for authentic interdisciplinary projects connected to the real world.
 CCS will dedicate spaces and tools managed by lead teachers who support collaborative, student-driven learning and passion based learning.
 Teachers and staff will intentionally guide students in the 4 C’s: Collaboration, Creativity, Critical Thinking and Communication.
 The iLab experiential learning will connect to our rigorous curriculum as outlined in the curriculum guide.

 - Passion-driven inquiry